dOrgTech/OpenRaise/README.md

 TODO: link to auto generated contract docs (still WIP, Milestone 2)

 # Bonding Curve
-**[Utility]**

-Bonding Curves themselves can be deployed in the service of a DAO, or used independently.

-Our current iteration supports linear and Bancor-based curves, dividend distributions for bonded token holders, and a front-running guard via user-specified min and max prices.
+**[Utility]** Our initial bonding curve implementation supports linear and Bancor-based curves, dividend distributions for bonded token holders, and a front-running guard via user-specified min and max prices.

 ### Key Terms

 * **bondingCurve**: The 'avatar' of the bonding curve.
-It serves as the external interface to interact with the curve, with automated market maker and dividend right tracking functions.
+It serves as the external interface to interact with the curve, with automated market maker and dividend tracking functions.
 * **bondedToken**: Token native to the curve.
-The bondingCurve Contract has exclusive rights to mint / burn tokens.
+The bondingCurve Contract has exclusive rights to mint and burn tokens.
-* **collateralToken**: Token accepted as collateral by the curve (e.g. WETH or DAI)
+* **collateralToken**: Token accepted as collateral by the curve. (e.g. WETH or DAI)
-* **reserve**: Balance of collateralTokens that the curve holds to repurchase bondedTokens
+* **reserve**: Balance of collateralTokens that the curve holds to repurchase bondedTokens.
 * **beneficiary**: Entity that receives funding from the purchase of bondedTokens.
 This would typically be the DAO Avatar.
 * **splitOnBuy**: Percentage of incoming collateralTokens distributed to beneficiary on buy().
 This is implicitly set by the spread between the buy and sell curves at the given point.
 The remaining portion is added to the reserve.
 * **splitOnPay**: Percentage of incoming collateralTokens distributed to beneficiary on pay().
 This is an explicit parameter, with the remainder being distributed among current bondedToken holders.